 Here are the most common mistakes people make during dog training.
 Are you guilty of any of these dog training mistakes?

 Training should begin the moment your dog comes home with you, regardless of his age.
 Don't wait until he gets older and develops bad habits.
 Dog training is not the same as behavior management.
 In dog training, the goal is to shape your dog's behavior and teach your dog how to respond to specific phrases.

 Young puppies might not be ready to learn advanced actions, but you should begin to work on house training and basic commands.
-Over time, you will you forge a deeper bond with your dog.
+Over time, you will forge a deeper bond with your dog.
 He will mature and grow accustomed to the routine of training sessions.
-Then, you can try fun things like dog tricks and advanced training (like agility or therapy).
+Then, you can try fun things like dog tricks and advanced training, like agility or animal assisted therapy.

 02 of 10

 Training is not something you do one time and you're done.
 You will get the best results if you train your dog regularly, even once he has mastered and action or cue.
 Pick one thing to work on at a time and hold short, productive training sessions at least two to three times per week.
 Find fun new things to teach your dog, but occasionally revisit the old basics.